fatihpense/rust_xml_oxide/README.md

 ## History & Credits

 I tried to specify a push parser interface like the Java SAX library and implement it in 2017.
 The idea was to provide an interface that can have multiple implementations in the community.
 It was working(albeit slowly) but the main problem was that a push parser is not ergonomic in Rust.
 After thinking for a long time and learning more about Rust I decided to implement a pull parser.
-Currently, the SAX(pull) interface is just an `enum` and its behavior(like the possibility of splitting characters for each call).
+Currently, the interface is just an `enum` and its behavior(like the possibility of splitting characters for each call).

+I know the term `StAX` is generally used for pull parsers.
+But `SAX` just means `Simple API for XML` and it doesn't have a spec unlike DOM.
+I think it is safe to use the term `SAX` for this library.

 If you want to use `xml_sax` interface to implement another parser we can discuss improving the interface.
 Currently, it is integrated into this crate.
+Only `crate::sax` module without submodules like `crate::sax::parser` should be regarded as the `xml_sax` interface.

 [Why a pull parser?](https://github.com/raphlinus/pulldown-cmark/blob/eb60cb976a12fb99972ddfc9b60cc1c6b20e096c/README.md#why-a-pull-parser) section in `pulldown-cmark` is a great explanation.